sakshamsharma/ffi-hs-testing/README.md

 # ffi-hs-testing

-This repository demonstrates a possible bug in `ghc-pkg`, by showing 4 possible linking usecases, out of which the `library-archive-linking` usecase shows unexpected behavior.
+This repository demonstrates a possible bug in `ghc-pkg`, by showing 4 possible linking usecases, out of which the `library-archive-linking` usecase requires a non-ideal method to work.

 This is described in much more detail [on my blog](https://sakshamsharma.com/2018/02/haskell-golang-ffi/).